onceaweeq/test-rst/test.rst

       (like *this* or \this) is preserved by literal blocks.
   Lookie here, I've dropped an indentation level
   (but not far enough)

+:: python code

+ Here is the python code
+ okay?